rithala/rithala.github.io/content/posts/create-etl-process-with-etl-net-and-azure-function/index.md

 tags: ['Azure', 'Azure Function', '.NET', 'C#']
 ---

 > ETL - Extract,Transform, and Load.
-One of the most important processes in Bussiness Intelligence allowing integrate data from different sources into central repository.
+One of the most important processes in the Bussiness Intelligence allowing integrate data from different sources into central repository.

 In Microsoft world when you think of ETLs or moving data around, the first thing that comes to your mind is SSIS (SQL Server Integration Services) or Azure Data Factory, it depends if you are cloud first or not :)